Richard Mason (novelist, born 1919): Personal life

-Born into a middle-class family in Hale, near Manchester, he was educated at The Downs Malvern, a private boarding school, from September 1928 through 1933.
-There he studied under novelist W. H. Auden and at the age of 14 authored a juvenile novel (criticized by Auden as "no good" and now lost).
+Born into a middle-class family in Hale, near Manchester, he attended The Downs Malvern, a private boarding school, from September 1928 to 1933.
+There he was taught by novelist W. H. Auden, and at the age of 14 wrote a juvenile novel (criticised by Auden as "no good" and now lost).
 A passage in his second novel, The Wind Cannot Read (1946), may shed some light on Auden's critique: "When I was a boy at school I had written a story about a man and a woman.
 The English master was a poet with a great understanding of human nature, and in red ink at the end he had written, 'Yes, my dear, but people do not fall in love as quickly as all that, you know.'
 I think my characters had declared their mutual love at a second meeting."
-His later novels allude to school hazing, and a fictional character mentions a painful separation from his mother, incidents that may give some flavour of his own experiences at boarding school.
-(The Downs, in Malvern, which he entered at the age of nine, was situated quite far from Hale.)
+His later novels allude to school bullying, and a fictional character mentions a painful separation from his mother, instances that may give some flavour of his own experience of boarding school.
+(The Downs Malvern, where he was a pupil from the age of nine, is a considerable distance from Hale.)

-He received his secondary school education in Dorset, at St Marys School and Bryanston School (1933–36) and published articles in the local press and a film magazine from 1933 to 1938.
-After working for the British Council, he entered service in the Royal Air Force from 1939 until 1944.
-Attached to the 14th Army as an intelligence officer, he was taught Japanese in a three-month crash course taken in India so as to be able to serve as an interrogator of prisoners of war in India and Burma.
+He later attended St Marys School and Bryanston School (1933–36) in Dorset, and published articles in the local press and a film magazine between 1933 and 1938.
+After working for the British Council, he served in the Royal Air Force from 1939 until 1944.
+Attached to the 14th Army as an intelligence officer, he was taught Japanese in a three-month crash course taken in India, to interrogate prisoners of war in India and Burma.
 (The course was taken with life-long friend Islay Lyons, a Welsh photographer.)
-In The Wind Cannot Read, the Michael Quinn character receives this training in flats overlooking the harbour of Mumbai, where, indeed, the 14th Army was present.
+In The Wind Cannot Read, the Michael Quinn character receives this training in flats overlooking the harbour of Mumbai, where the 14th Army was indeed stationed.
 More RAF-related experiences found fictional expression in his first, pseudonymous novel, The Body Fell on Berlin (1943), written as Richard Lakin (Lakin appears as his middle name in the German edition of The World of Suzie Wong).